 “Come on, y’all!
 We can’t let it get away!”
 Applejack called from a few lengths ahead.
 Lathered sweat dripped from her barrel.
 “Y’all gotta give it all you got!”
-Panting, Fluttershy flapped harder, furrowing her brow as she strained.
+Panting, Fluttershy flapped her trembling wings harder.
 Twilight could sympathize.
 Neither of them were tremendous athletes, and Applejack and the wyvern were pulling away from them.

-“We’re lucky,” Fluttershy gasped, pausing between words to try and catch her breath.
+“We’re lucky,” Fluttershy said, pausing between words to try and catch her breath.
 “That door is keeping the wyvern from flying too fast.”

 Twilight shook her head, trying to keep the sweat that was running down her face from getting in her eyes.
 She couldn’t afford to be hindered.
 “If we were lucky,” Twilight said between huge gulps of air, “it wouldn’t have taken the door in the first place!”

-The forest opened abruptly and the path ascended a rocky hill.
-The wyvern flapped above them, shaving splinters from the door as it tightly clutched its prize.
+The forest opened, and the path ascended a rocky hill.
+The wyvern pumped its leathery wings above them, shaving splinters from the door as it clutched its prize tightly.
 Close behind, Pinkie was already most of the way up the path.
 Twilight and Fluttershy exchanged a bewildered glance when Pinkie’s voice floated merrily down to them.